 Absolutely!
 There is a creche area at the back of the church for the under 3's.
 We have activities about the Christian faith for children up to 14 years old in the Small Hall which is staffed by DBS checked volunteers.

 Not at all - simply observe or participate as much or little as you feel comfortable with.

 Is a collection taken?

-We take a collection every Sunday.
+We take a financial collection every Sunday.
 If you are visiting with us, you are our guest.
-Please feel comfortable passing the plate right on by!
+Please feel comfortable passing the basket right on by!

 What happens during Communion?

 We celebrate communion once a month.
 Everyone who loves the Lord or who wants to seek him more is invited to the front to receive communion.
 Before communion begins, the minister will give clear instructions about the practicalities of communion.